 The first Valentine.

 The rise in popularity of the greetings card came through a variety of factors.
 Advances in printing and mechanisation meant that cards could be created far cheaper and with less effort than the intricate handmade cards.

-When the first postage stamp was produced in 1840, removing the need for hand delivery, the greetings card was set to gain mass popularity.
+The "Penny Black" was the World's first postage stamp.
+When this was originally produced in 1840, removing the need for hand delivery, the greetings card was set to gain mass popularity.

 THE MODERN GREETINGS CARD

 Since the 1860’s companies have been mass producing greetings cards and with further technical developments in printing increasing the availability and lowering the price, they became readily available to all.
 The introduction of colour printing in the 1930’s and humorous cards (sometimes known as Studio cards) in the 1940’s and 50’s saw their popularity grow ever further.